swiftlang/swiftly/README.md

 $ swiftly install main-snapshot-2022-01-28
 ```

-If the date isn't specified, swiftly will look up and install the latest available snapshot:
+If the date isn't specified, Swiftly will look up and install the latest available snapshot:

 ```
 $ swiftly install main-snapshot